 MATERIALS AND METHOD

-Sample collection
+Sample Collection

 Soil samples were obtained from the waste metal dumpsite at the Nekede mechanic village Owerri falling between the geographical coordinates Lat.
 5.454954⁰N and Long.
 7.039687⁰E.
 A sterile spatula was used to obtain surface soil samples which were composited and transferred into a sterile bottle and was transported immediately to the laboratory for analysis.
 Water samples were obtained from the acid mine drainage water from Onyeama coal mine in Enugu, Enugu State (Geographical coordinates; Lat 6.4139⁰N Long 7.457409⁰E), using a sterile 1-liter bottle.
 The water sample was dipped in ice packs in an icebox and transported to the laboratory for analysis (Amiya, 2010).
-Discarded printed circuit boards were obtained from different electronics shop in Tetlow Owerri and Orlu international Market both in Imo state.
+Discarded printed circuit boards were obtained from different electronics shop in Tetlow Owerri and Orlu International Market both in Imo state.

 Preparation of Printed Circuit Board